LHS 292

-LHS 292 is a red dwarf in the constellation Sextans.
+LHS 292 is a red dwarf star in the constellation Sextans.
 It is far too faint to be seen with the unaided eye and requires a large amateur telescope to be seen visually.
-It lies relatively close to the Solar System at a distance of about 14.9 light years.
+It lies at a distance of 14.871 light-years, making it one of the nearest stars.
 It is a flare star, which means it can suddenly increase in brightness for short periods of time.

 It has the space velocity components [U, V, W] = [28, −16, −14] km/s.